Jason Robert Carey Patterson's

 in LA as part of my HostEverywhere CDN

-With great effort, I was able to squeeze in the time to complete my PhD by late 2000 (officially February 2001), but I continued to be swamped by other work and precious little was being done towards commercializing my PhD ideas.
-I was still determined to finish and release a product from the work, but I just couldn't get the time to do it.
+With great effort, I was able to squeeze in the time to complete my PhD by the end of the year 2000 (officially Feb 2001), but I continued to be swamped by other work, and precious little was being done toward commercializing my PhD.
+I was still determined to finish and release a product from the work, but I just couldn't get the time.
 The whole situation was deeply frustrating and depressing, and if it hadn't been for the book Learned Optimism, I may well have given up on everything at that point.
-Years went by, and I hung on hoping things would improve, but nothing changed.
-Eventually, something had to give.
+Years went by, and I hung on hoping things would improve, but nothing changed – sys admin was very different back then from how it is today, with so many more tools and so much more automation, things that we were just building a generation ago!